ontaptom/serverless-examples/joke-generator/README.md

 --set-env-vars OPENAI_API_KEY=<your-openai-api-key>
 ```

+## OpenAI API Key

+This example uses OpenAI API with the GPT-3.
+You'll need an API KEY to be able to authenticate calls.
+You can create an account and request for an API Key under [OpenAI API page](https://platform.openai.com/account/api-keys).
+OpenAI offers free credit at start - check out [OpenAI pricing](https://openai.com/pricing) for details.

 ## Usage

 After deployment, you will receive a URL for your function.
 Use this URL to access the Joke Generator.
 You can append the topic of a joke in the URL to generate ASCII art based on your input: